JKY/apnsd/README.md

 notes: for mac os, link the development header files, otherwise the php will can't found the includes and libs (disable rootless first):

 	  $ sudo ln -s /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.11.sdk/usr/include /usr/include

+### START SERVICE

+	  $ cd ~/apnsd/ebin
+	  $ erl -sname apnsd -setcookie 123

+NOTES: install mongodb before start the service on localhost, config connection infomation in ~/apnsd/ebin/apnsd

+### Libaray
+the android libaray has been compiled to aar in

+	$ ~/sdks/client/android/lib/apnsd/build/outputs/aar

+or compile it with the source code:

+	$ ~/sdks/client/android/lib/apnsd

+### USAGE
+upon the service started, install demo on your android device or build your apps with the lib, then run foo.php to push a message to your device with your configurations. have fun !!!